Fact Sheet: USDA Assistance to Residents Affected by the Water Emergency in Flint, Michigan

 USDA-authorized vendors at the Flint Farmers Market accept SNAP EBT benefits.
 Some vendors offer target foods high in Vitamin C, calcium, and iron.
 During the growing season, some produce vendors also accept WIC Farmers Market Project Fresh coupons.
-In addition, some vendors accept Double Up Food Bucks, an incentive program of Michigan's Fair Food Network.
-This program matches a recipient's SNAP purchases of Michigan-grown fruits and vegetables at farmers markets, up to $20 per day.
+In addition, some vendors accept Double Up Food Bucks, a healthy food incentive program of Michigan's Fair Food Network.
+See below.

-In April 2016, USDA granted funds for Michigan to extend its Summer Electronic Benefit Transfer (EBT) pilot project to the Flint area.
+In April 2016, USDA granted Michigan the funds to extend its Summer Electronic Benefit Transfer (EBT) pilot project to the Flint-area.
 This summer, more than 39,000 children in Flint and Genesee County, including children who receive free and reduced-price meals during the school year or who live or attend school in areas directly impacted by lead contamination, are eligible to receive a $30 benefit package each summer month.
 The nutritious foods in this package may help mitigate the effects of lead absorption.
 Information on leveraging nutrition to minimize the impact of lead absorption is included in Summer EBT informational documents.

 USDA Foods / TEFAP